Walter de Coutances: Bishop of Lincoln and Archbishop of Rouen

 In the later part of 1186, after the death of King Henry's son Geoffrey—who was Duke of Brittany—King Philip II of France demanded that Geoffrey's daughters be placed in the French king's custody, and that the duchy of Brittany, which Geoffrey had ruled in right of his wife, be surrendered into French royal custody.
 Coutances was one of the negotiators sent by King Henry to secure a settlement, but they had to settle for a temporary truce.
-In January 1188 Coutances took the cross when he pledged to go on Crusade along with King Henry and King Philip of France.
+In January 1188, Coutances took the cross when he pledged to go on Crusade along with King Henry and King Philip of France.

-At Whitsun in 1189, Coutances was a member of a commission appointed by the papal legate John of Anagni to arbitrate the dispute between King Henry II of England and his son, Richard, who was supported by King Philip II of France.
+At Whitsun in 1189, Coutances was a member of a commission appointed by the papal legate John of Anagni to arbitrate the dispute between King Henry II of England and his son, Richard, who King Philip II of France supported.
 Henry and Richard's conflict stemmed from Richard's desire to secure his inheritance to the throne of England, which he believed his father was trying to give to his youngest brother, John.
 The commission met near Le Mans.
-Richard and Philip insisted that Richard should be married to Philip's sister Alice, that Henry name Richard as Henry's heir, and that Richard's youngest brother John should go on crusade with Richard.
+Richard and Philip insisted that Richard should be married to Philip's sister Alice, that Henry name Richard as Henry's heir, and that Richard's youngest brother John, should go on crusade with Richard.
 Henry rejected those terms, and neither Philip nor Richard would negotiate, even under the legate's threat of an interdict on France.